yamilyn/SEI-Space-Invaders/README.md

 ```

 #### Solution:
-As a **solution** I decided to change the button for a **restart** instead, that means, when the user enter the page first time, it will start the game automatically.
+As a **solution** I decided to change the button for a **restart** instead, that means, when the user enters the page for the first time, it will start the game automatically.
 Once the player loses or wins, then the button will show for the user to **restart** the game by clicking it and reloading the page.

 ```
 $("#start-game").show();